dellelce/tensormol-kubeflow/README.md

 # tensormol-kubeflow

-Can you TensorMol in kubeflow?
+Can you run TensorMol in kubeflow?